laibaa1209/E-Learning-Platform-Project/README.md

-# hello guys this is a repository for FSE project which is due in a week and we havent even got started at it
+# hello guys this is a repository for FSE project which is due in a week and we havent even started it